ckan/ckan-docker/README.txt

 - all username/passwords as environment variables rather than hardcoded
 - "/images" is a good folder name to use to be able to build all versions of CKAN and DataPusher images
 - include an "/examples" folder for examples of adding extentions xloader, harvester, etc
-- make sure the "dev" path is taken cared of with any changes
+- make sure the "development mode" path is taken cared of with any changes
 - Create an admin user during the container deployment